 These days, the idea of teaching improvisational theater in business school is not so odd, and I’m proud to be on the cutting edge of applied improvisation at UNC Kenan-Flagler.
 I now teach year round, delivering my course to students in the Undergraduate Business, Master of Accounting and MBA programs.
 I also consult in corporate, organizational and other academic settings.

 Why does it work?
 Improv is about taking risks, as well and understanding that fear doesn’t necessarily correlate to danger.
 It improves the ability to think on your feet and helps you be more creative and a better communicator.

 Ultimately, improv is all about getting out of your head and into the moment.
 Whether on stage or in the board room, good improvisational skills help you avoid getting caught up in self-judging neuroses or thrown off when things don’t go as planned.

-By Greg Hohn, senior lecturer of management and corporate communication
+By Greg Hohn, assistant clinical professor of management and corporate communication